Phil Murphy: Governorship

 In December 2024, Murphy signed a bill prohibiting book bans in New Jersey.
+In his last year as governor, he granted 455 pardons and commutations.

 New York congestion pricing

 On July 21, 2023, Murphy sued the U.S. Department of Transportation and the Federal Highway Administration over New York's plan to implement congestion pricing in Manhattan's most congested areas.
-He has argued that the program, which is intended to reduce air pollution and fund for public transit, violates the National Environmental Protection Act, which requires full environmental impact reviews of projects.
+He had argued that the program, which was intended to reduce air pollution and fund for public transit, violated the National Environmental Protection Act, which requires full environmental impact reviews of projects.
 Environmentalists criticized Murphy for claiming to be an environmentalist while trying to stop congestion pricing from going into effect in one of the world's most polluted and congested areas.

 In January 2025, Murphy urged the incoming president, Donald Trump, to help him defeat the congestion pricing plan.
 In February 2025, the Trump administration issued an order terminating the plan.
 Trump declared himself a king in the message announcing the termination, and Murphy applauded Trump's decision.
 New York Governor Kathy Hochul criticized Murphy, saying: "They actually cited the will of New Jersey.
 Since when does New Jersey get to dictate what happens in New York?"
 In March, Murphy stood next to Secretary of Transportation Sean Duffy while Duffy disparaged public transit in New York and criticized New York's congestion pricing plan.